COVID-19: Employer Resources

-- State and local governmental entities, certain nonprofit organizations, and federally recognized Indian tribes that have elected the reimbursable method of paying for unemployment benefits will receive partial reimbursements (generally 50 percent) for all payments made to the state’s unemployment trust fund starting from March 13, 2020.
+- State and local governmental entities, certain nonprofit organizations, School Employees Fund employers and federally recognized Indian tribes that have elected the reimbursable method of paying for unemployment benefits will receive partial credits (generally 50 to 75 percent) for all payments made to the state’s unemployment trust fund starting from March 13, 2020.

 - Federal funds are available to help businesses in the Los Angeles region facing layoffs and closures and their affected workers.
 For more information, visit COVID-19: Additional Assistance Funds for Workers and Businesses.

 For information on protecting workers from COVID-19, refer to the Cal/OSHA Guidance on Coronavirus.

 Visit the Centers for Disease Control and Prevention website for help with planning and responding to COVID-19.